-When you get a quote for a home insurance policy, insurers ask what lock types you have on your home's outside doors or patio windows.
+When you get a quote, insurers ask what lock types you have on your home's outside doors or patio windows.

-During your home insurance application, you should be asked what kind of locks you have on your sliding patio doors.
+During your home insurance quote, you should be asked what kind of locks you have on your sliding patio doors.

 This helps insurance providers assess your property’s security levels.

-There are 3 main types of patio door lock.
-If you don’t have any of these, choose 'other lock type' when you get a quote – and consider upgrading your home security.
+Luckily, there are only 3 main types of patio door lock.
+Don't worry if you don’t have any of these, though.
+You can choose 'other lock type' when you get a quote.
+If this is the case, you may also want to consider upgrading your home security.

 Central rail key-operated lock